When Your Toddler Seems to Understand Everything, But Doesn’t Talk

 How do you know if your 2-year-old needs a speech evaluation?

-• Are they combining their words into two-word phrases, such as “more milk” or “go up”?
+• They’re not combining their words into two-word phrases, such as “more milk” or “go up”

+If your child seems to be a late talker, don’t panic!
+What’s important is that you talk with your pediatrician and a licensed speech therapist.
+The speech therapist can perform an evaluation to see if your child qualifies for speech therapy.
 Because the age of 2 is such a critical year of learning, it’s important to give kids the support they need to express themselves and fully communicate their wants and needs.
-While it may be tempting to take a “wait and see” approach, research shows that early intervention benefits kids both socially and academically as they grow older.
+While it may be tempting to take a “wait and see” approach, research shows that early intervention benefits kids both socially and in school as they grow older.
+Even kids who are nonverbal can benefit from speech therapy!

-Expressable has speech-language pathologists across the country who are experienced in working with toddlers.
-Contact us today for a free consultation.
+Expressable has speech-language pathologists across the country who are experienced in working with toddlers and their caregivers.
+Contact us today to find a speech therapist who's right for your family.
 By addressing speech or language delays early, it can reduce frustration for you and your child, and allow them to better learn and participate in the world around them.

-Frequently asked questions about language development in toddlers
+Frequently asked questions about toddler speech and language development

 1. What does it mean if my 2-year-old understands everything but isn't talking?